Roopant/Project-Ask-Richie-Immigration/Readme.md

 FrontEnd Implementation:-
 1) I have developed 2 static pages -"Home" page, "About Us" page using HTML 5, Vanilla CSS, giving details to people  about Ask Richie Immigration.
 These pages are served from public folder using my Express Server

 2) I have  developed "Forum" page where people can post questions and get replies .
 This forum is a dynamic page having CRUD operationality which is implemented using Vanilla JavaScript.
-Right now it is persisted within local storage only with some bugs to persist replies.

-3) I have developed "Contact Us" page where people can contact and send their messages to Richie(owner)
+3) I have developed "Contact Us" page where people can contact and send their messages to Richie(owner)with create and read operationality

 Back-End Implemetation:-